Store Swiftlet

 <swiftlet name="sys$store">

-<database path="store/page.db" initial-db-size-pages="51200"/>
+<database path="data/page.db" initial-db-size-pages="51200"/>

 </swiftlet>

-Transaction Log and Checkpointing
+Transaction Log and Recovery

 XA Transaction Support